stigrs/chemapps/README.md

 Quick Start
 -----------
-The program is compiled by executing the command:
+These steps assumes that the source code of this repository has been cloned into a directory called `chemapps`.

+1. Create a directory to contain the build outputs:

+    mkdir build
-    mkdir build [Unix] / md build [Windows] cd build
+    cd build

-    cmake ..
+2. Build the software (in this case in the Release configuration):

     cmake --build .. --config Release
-    make install

-Testing of the program can be done by executing the command:
+3. Run the test suite:

     ctest -C Release